Faces and maximizer subsets of highest weight modules: Paths between comparable weights in highest weight modules

 \subsection{Acknowledgments}

 I would like to thank Michel Brion, Daniel Bump, Vyjayanthi Chari, James Humphreys, and Shrawan Kumar for their stimulating conversations, suggestions, and references, which were very beneficial at different stages of this project.
+I also thank Tullia Dymarz for pointing me to the reference \cite{Gr} about distortion, as well as Brian Boe, Gurbir Dhillon, James Lepowsky, and Volodymyr Mazorchuk for useful discussions.
+Finally, I thank the referee for carefully going through the paper, and for useful comments and suggestions that helped improve the exposition.